City of Highland Park Office of Business Development

 For more information or assistance with establishing your business in Highland Park, please contact the Office of Business Development at 847.926.1027.

-City of Highland Park Business & Economic Development Commission
+City of Highland Park Business & Economic Development Advisory Group

-The Business and Economic Development Commission consists of seven voting members: Residents with business expertise, one non-voting ex officio member of the City Council, and one representative of the Chamber of Commerce.
+The Business and Economic Development Advisory Group consists of twelve voting members: Residents with business expertise, one non-voting ex officio member of the City Council, and one representative of the Chamber of Commerce.

-The Business & Economic Development Commission (BEDC) promotes and fosters business and development in the City of Highland Park in an advisory capacity to the City Council.
-BEDC prepares and recommends development programs designed to achieve the City’s Master Plan goals in the community’s commercial, industrial, residential and office zoning districts.
+The Business & Economic Development Advisory Group (BEDAG) promotes and fosters business and development in the City of Highland Park in an advisory capacity to the City Council.
+BEDAG prepares and recommends development programs designed to achieve the City’s Master Plan goals in the community’s commercial, industrial, residential and office zoning districts.

-For more information, please contact Carolyn Hersch, staff liaison to the Business and Economic Development Commission, at 847.926.1027 or by email.
+For more information, please contact Carolyn Hersch, staff liaison to the Business and Economic Development Advisory Group, at 847.926.1027 or by email.

 Highland Park Chamber of Commerce